clemenscodes/nixos/README.md

   - wifi secrets: `wifi`
   - email passwords: `email/{email-account-name}/password`

-`password` and `wifi` are system secrets and configured in `./machines/default.nix`
+System secrets are managed in `./machines/default.nix`.

-`email/{email-account-name}/password` are user secrets and configured in `./modules/common/home/desktop/sops/default.nix`
+User secrets are managed in `./modules/common/home/desktop/sops/default.nix`.

-Everytime a secret is added or removed using `setupsops`, it needs to be added or removed accordingly in the mentioned files as well.
+Everytime a secret is added or removed it needs to be added or removed accordingly in the mentioned files as well.

 An example secrets.yaml: